 Righteousness in the First (Old) Testament

-The word "righteousness" suggests a state, whereas at least in the Hebrew language and the Bible, "zedaqa - righteousness is to be understood on the one hand dynamically, as a movement, an ever-changing process, and on the other relationally, describing the relationship between God and human, or between people.
+The word "righteousness" suggests a state, whereas at least in the Hebrew language and the Bible, "zedaqa - righteousness” is to be understood on the one hand dynamically, as a movement, an ever-changing process, and on the other relationally, describing the relationship between God and human, or between people.
 Righteousness ensures that what has become disordered is put right again.
 The question of whether an action serves or harms the community is the yardstick for justice and injustice.

 No relationship with God is possible beyond justice and righteousness.
 Because God reveals himself to people as the one who acts justly, people in turn are only in accordance to him and come to know him when they act justly, i.e. in particular when they stand up for the poor and disadvantaged.